 What is a Seminar?

 Seminars are more intimate gatherings that often cover just one subject.
-In most seminars, a group of subject-matter experts moderates a discussion on the subject while providing a chance for audience participation and questions.
-For example- Real Estate, Artificial intelligence etc.
+In most seminars, a group of subject-matter experts moderate a discussion on the subject while providing a chance for audience participation and questions.
+For example – Real Estate, Artificial Intelligence etc.

 Seminars can be organized in the form of recurring meetings to gain expertise on a single subject.
 Pic Courtesy: Pexels